Test-Bed-For-Alibre-Design-Resources/.github/profile/README.md

-# Test Bed For Alibre Design Resources
+# Test Bed For Alibre Design
-# This is not meant for any use other than testing ideas.
+## This is not meant for any use other than testing ideas related to Alibre Design in a way to quickly iterate in an open way.
 Use at own risk.

-# Any production use resources with be move to another Github org or location outside of this org.

-# [This](https://github.com/Test-Bed-For-Alibre-Design-Resources)  will always be a Test Bed.
+## The repos in the org are not meant to be ready to use although they may work or have working content.
+This is a test bed.

 ## Related to Alibre Forum post : https://www.alibre.com/forum/index.php?threads/any-planned-api-and-alibre-script-updates-the-state-of-extensibility-and-modern-software-development-for-alibre.24340/